Generate to Accelerate: Improved Reranking via LLM-Generated Pivot Documents: Introduction

-Our experiments across in-domain and out-of-domain benchmarks demonstrate that our truncation mechanism outperforms existing RLT-based approaches, while requiring no task-specific training or sensitive hyperparameter tuning.
-Furthermore, our method accelerates LLM-based list-wise reranking by up to 66\% relative to strong baselines, while maintaining, and in many cases improving, retrieval effectiveness.
-We highlight not only the practical significance of using LLM-generated documents to improve RLT but also offer insight into their robustness, model dependence, and application in multi-stage retrieval pipelines.
-The repository containing environment details and implementations of our proposed methods is shared for research and development\footnote{\url{https://github.com/nilanjansb/DynamicRLT}}.
+Our experiments across in-domain and out-of-domain benchmarks demonstrate that our truncation mechanism outperforms existing RLT-based approaches, while requiring no task-specific training or extensive hyperparameter tuning.
+Our RLT methods reduce reranker inferences by 35--66\% across test collections.
+In listwise setups, our proposed methods achieve speed-ups of up to $2.95\times$ relative to the sliding window baseline, while maintaining or improving retrieval effectiveness as shown in Figure~\ref{fig:overall_method} (reranking performance).
+Code is made publicly available for research and development\footnote{\url{https://anonymous.4open.science/r/DynamicRLT-A356}}.